julianlam/feps/fep/c0e0/fep-c0e0.md

 `EmojiReact` activity type is considered to be a part of [LitePub] vocabulary.
 Its full IRI is `http://litepub.social/ns#EmojiReact`.

 This activity is similar to `Like` activity.
 In addition to standard properties of `Like` activity, `EmojiReact` activity MUST have a `content` property.
-Reaction content MUST be either a single unicode grapheme, or a shortcode of a custom emoji.
-The shortcode MUST be enclosed in colons.
+Reaction content MUST be either a single unicode grapheme, or a name of a custom emoji enclosed in colons ([shortcode][Shortcode]).

-If custom emoji is used, `EmojiReact` activity MUST have a `tag` property containing a single `Emoji` object (which is specified in [Mastodon ActivityPub extension documentation](https://docs.joinmastodon.org/spec/activitypub/#Emoji)).
-The value of its `name` property MUST be a shortcode that matches the shortcode in reaction content, and it SHOULD be enclosed in colons.
+If custom emoji is used, `EmojiReact` activity MUST have a `tag` property containing a single [`Emoji`][FEP-9098] object.
+The value of its `name` property MUST contain the name of the custom emoji, and it SHOULD be enclosed in colons.
 The embedded `Emoji` can originate from a server that is different from the actor's server.

 An actor can generate multiple `EmojiReact` activities for a single `object`.
 However, implementers MAY choose to not allow more than one reaction with the same emoji, or more than one reaction per object.